Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-eventhubs/README.md

  #### Event Hub Producer Properties ####

 It supports the following configurations with the format of `spring.cloud.stream.eventhub.bindings.<channelName>.producer`.

 **_sync_**

 Whether the producer should act in a synchronous manner with respect to writing messages into a stream.
 If true, the producer will wait for a response from Event Hub after a send operation.

 Default: `false`

 **_send-timeout_**

 Effective only if `sync` is set to true.
 The amount of time to wait for a response from Event Hub after a send operation, in milliseconds.

 Default: `10000`

+**_partition-count_**

+Optional.
+Effective only if `partition-key-expression` or `partition-key-extractor-name` is set.
+The partition size of Event Hub.

+Default: 1

+**_partition-key-extractor-name_**

+Optional.
+It is the name of a Bean, which implements interface `PartitionKeyExtractorStrategy`.
+`PartitionHandler#extractKey`, the partition handler will first use the `PartitionKeyExtractorStrategy#extractKey` method to apply the message to be sent to obtain the partition key value.

+Default: N/A

+**_partition-key-expression_**

+Optional.
+It is a SpEL expression that only applies to the message to be sent.
+When interface `PartitionKeyExtractorStrategy#extractKey` is not implemented, it will be called in the method `PartitionHandler#extractKey`.

+Default: N/A

 #### Event Hub Consumer Properties ####

 It supports the following configurations with the format of `spring.cloud.stream.eventhub.bindings.<channelName>.consumer`.

 **_start-position_**

 Whether the consumer receives messages from the beginning or end of event hub. if `EARLIEST`, from beginning.
 If `LATEST`, from end.

 Default: `LATEST`

 **_checkpoint-mode_**

 The mode in which checkpoints are updated.

 `RECORD`, checkpoints occur after each record is successfully processed by user-defined message handler without any exception.
 If you use `StorageAccount` as checkpoint store, this might become botterneck.

 `BATCH`, checkpoints occur after each batch of messages successfully processed by user-defined message handler without any exception. `default` mode.
 You may experience reprocessing at most one batch of messages when message processing fails.
 Be aware that batch size could be any value.

 `MANUAL`, checkpoints occur on demand by the user via the `Checkpointer`.
 You can do checkpoints after the message has been successfully processed. `Message.getHeaders.get(AzureHeaders.CHECKPOINTER)`callback can get you the `Checkpointer` you need.
 Please be aware all messages in the corresponding Event Hub partition before this message will be considered as successfully processed.

 `PARTITION_COUNT`, checkpoints occur after the count of messages defined by `checkpoint_count` successfully processed for each partition.
 You may experience reprocessing at most `checkpoint_count` of  when message processing fails.

 `Time`, checkpoints occur at fixed time inerval specified by `checkpoint_interval`.
 You may experience reprocessing of messages during this time interval when message processing fails.

 Default: `BATCH`

 **_checkpoint-count_**

 Effectively only when `checkpoint-mode` is `PARTITION_COUNT`.
 Decides the amount of message for each partition to do one checkpoint.

 Default: `10`

 **_checkpoint-interval_**

 Effectively only when `checkpoint-mode` is `Time`.
 Decides The time interval to do one checkpoint.

 Default: `5s`

 ### Error Channels
 **_consumer error channel_**